 Port or Multiport Fuel Injection

-In multiport fuel injectors, separator injector nozzles are contained in each cylinder at its intake port.
+Each cylinder in a multiport fuel injector houses separate injector nozzles at its intake port.
 This is why the system is sometimes called a port injector, shooting the fuel vapor close to the intake spot, ensuring it’s completely drawn into the cylinder.

-One of the benefits of this injector is that the meter’s fuel is more precise when compared with the single point.
+This injector’s meter is more precise than the single point’s.
 It is also perfect for achieving the required fuel-air ratio, and it virtually eliminates the possibility that fuel will condense or collect in the intake manifold.

 Sequential Fuel Injection

 The benefits of sequential fuel injection are that the system responds more quickly if the driver makes a sudden change.
-This is because the valve only has to wait for the next intake valve to open, rather than the complete revolution of the engine.
+The valve only has to wait for the next intake valve to open, not the engine’s full revolution.

 Direct Injection